 This case of hepatic adverse reactions in an infant presented with multiple confounders, such as concomitant parechovirus infection, co-administration of medicinal products known to affect liver function (acyclovir and phenobarbital) and presence of hyperbilirubinemia at birth.

-The presented safety information for hepatic adverse reactions is derived from paediatric patients.
 Due to the rarity of CTX, the available literature is not sufficient to detect a difference in the safety of chenodeoxycholic acid within paediatric age groups or between paediatric patients and adults.

 Reporting of suspected adverse reactions